teri-lynn/teri-lynn.github.com/about.md

 # Teaching

-I graduated from Brock University with a Bachelors of Physical Education (Honours) and a Bachelor of Education.
+I graduated from Brock University with a Bachelor of Physical Education (Honours) and a Bachelor of Education.
 I am qualified to teach Health and Physical Education and Geography at the Intermediate and Senior levels.
 While at Brock I also competed on the cross country team.